 Pay attention to law specifics

-Any business that intends to address possible e-commerce customers in Germany needs to take German law into consideration.
-There are some areas where legal regulations are harmonized within the European Union, but there are still plenty of differences in national German law that businesses must know about.
+Any business that intends to address possible e-commerce customers in Germany needs to consider German law.
+There are some areas where legal regulations are harmonized within the European Union, but businesses must know about plenty of differences in national German law.

-So, before entering the e-commerce market, it’s a good idea to get legal advice.
+So, before entering the e-commerce market, getting legal advice’s a good idea.
 In general, e-commerce law requires the fulfillment of specific duties by the business to its customers.

 Some duties may include the following: